 I appear to be becoming a bit of a petrol head in my old age!
 Just loved the scooters, the lights, the chrome and my little jaunt back to the 60's.
 I think I would quite like a boyfriend with a scooter and lots of chrome!

 I took my newly acquired Olympus PEN 5 camera to capture most of these shots.
 It was nearly an absolute joy to use (the 7 is more user-friendly) as it's light & small and really great for getting shots of the very friendly Mods I met on a grey and not so sunny Sunday afternoon.
 They're really rockin' the Mod look.

-I had a great time and will make sure to go for much longer next year.
+I had a great time, both years, and will make sure to go for even longer next year.
 I hope you enjoyed my share of nostalgia and please let me know if you like Mod fashion and if you have any 60's outfits hidden away that you dig out for the odd party or event!

 Meanwhile, much more on fashion & style, vintage & non-vintage in the new menu bar.
 Click here.